hyanwong/giglib/docs/usage.md

 ### Simulations

 Examples of code that runs simulations are provided in the test suite.
-Currently they are based on a relatively simple extension of the boilerplate forward-simulation code in the _tskit_ [https://tskit.dev/tutorials/forward_sims.html](forward-time simulation tutorial).
+Currently they are based on a relatively simple extension of the boilerplate forward-simulation code in the _tskit_ [forward-time simulation tutorial](https://tskit.dev/tutorials/forward_sims.html).
 The important difference is that the [find_mrca_regions](https://github.com/hyanwong/giglib/blob/3385f5149f7028cb2b5bfd8c236774b926f79de9/giglib/tables.py#L841) method is used to locate breakpoints for recombination.